noodlx/Ilumio-Assessment/README.md

 6. The Final line 'Press Enter to exit...' assumes that the user is running this script in a console and can provide input.
 7. Flow log files are in a plain text format, instead of a more complex format like JSON.
+8. The user knows how to download/clone the repository from github

 ## Limitations and Design Decisions